anthonybudd/LaraChan/README.md

 # LaraChan
-LaraChan is a simple 4chan-style imageboard built using Laravel.
+A simple 4chan-style imageboard built using Laravel.

 - 🤖 **CAPTCHA** - Self-hosted captchas.
-- 🚫 **No Js** - Tor ready, no use of JavaScript.
+- 🚫 **No .JS** - Tor ready, no use of JavaScript.
 - 🖥 **Laravel** - Built on Laravel 8.1
 - 🤓 **Simple** - Simple data-structure and codebase